GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 A Flutter state management combined with a dependency injection solution to get the best experience with state management.

 - Performance
+  - Predictable and controllable state mutation
+  - Immutable / Mutable states support
   - Strictly rebuild control
   - Auto clean state when not used
-  - Immutable / Mutable states support

 - Code Clean
   - Zero Boilerplate